-Always operate this equipment with all enclosure panels installed to avoid recirculation of hot air.
-This will maximize the life of the compressor.
+Always operate this equipment with all enclosure panels installed to avoid leakage of cooling air.
+Operation with panels or access covers removed will quickly result in overheating.

 Do NOT operate machine with guards removed.

 Do not operate machine with safety shutdown switches by-passed.